Mallick17/AWS-CCP/README.md

 ### AWS PrivateLink
 - AWS PrivateLink enables private connectivity between VPCs, AWS services, and on-premises applications without using public IPs.
 However, it is more suited for service-to-service communication within the same or interlinked VPCs.

+### VPC Peering
+- VPC Peering allows you to create a direct network route between two Virtual Private Clouds (VPCs) across regions, enabling private communication without bandwidth bottlenecks or data traveling the public internet.
+This service is particularly suitable for inter-account communication, as it facilitates secure, low-latency, and high-bandwidth data transfer.
+VPC Peering connections are established between VPCs using private IP addresses, using the robust security features inherent to VPCs, such as security groups and network ACLs.
+This ensures that data remains within the AWS network, providing an additional layer of security.

 ---

 ## AWS Compute Optimizer